MaoResearchGroup/ml_lnp_design_rules/README.md

 To run code:

   * ML_LNP.yml provided to set up conda enviroment.
-This code has been tested on Windows.
+This code has been tested on Windows10.

   * run_pipeline.py runs the machine learning pipeline on a provided dataset in the Raw_Data directory.
 Change run parameters as needed at the top of the main function.
 Pipelines will be saved in the Runs folder.